 Bonnie Beck was born and raised in Beaverlodge, Alberta and still lives on the family farm where she grew up.
 Bonnie is the daughter of Norm and Susan Beck, sadly Norm passed away in the summer of 2012.
 In April 2013 Bonnie joined us and in 2015 she graduated, with top of her class honors, from the Mortuary Science Program from the Canadian College of Funeral Service, obtaining her Funeral Director and Embalmer licence for Alberta.
 Bonnie received four out of five awards and two bursaries.
 In early 2016, she also obtained her Funeral Director and Embalming licence for the province of British Columbia.
 Her dedication to service will guide Bonnie through as she provides care and support to the families of our communities.

 Pauline Haycock was born in Dawson Creek, BC to Ernie and Dolores Paradowski.
 Pauline’s gift of service inspired her to join Reynars Funeral Home as a Funeral Celebrant in January 2010.
 Pauline enjoys getting to know the families of our communities on a personal level.
 This enables her to create a meaningful and personalized celebration of life service.
 Pauline is furthering her celebrant career and has enrolled in a diploma program at Kelowna College of Professional Counselling.
 Her sense of community gives her a strong base to draw from as she companions with families through this difficult time.

 Javier Ibarra grew up in Mexico City.
 Looking for a better life and more opportunities, he moved to Dawson Creek in the summer of 2014.
-Javier has been a part of the Reynars team since 2005 bringing with him, his natural abilities at greeting and ushering, which lends well to his position as a funeral assistant.
+Javier has been a part of the Reynars team since 2017, bringing with him his natural abilities at greeting and ushering, which lends well to his position as a funeral assistant.
 Javier believes the Peace River Region is the best place on earth to live and where you will find the friendliest people.

 Looking for more information?
 Our funeral home is here to help guide you through this difficult time.
 This section contains helpful information for the days to come.